 We recently added a new case study to our online literature portfolio that showcases the labor saving benefits of LP® FlameBlock® Fire-Rated OSB Sheathing.
 This latest installment focuses on Poole & Poole Architecture LLC (“2PA”) and its recent construction of a 250-unit multifamily structure called The Gibson in Charlotte, North Carolina.

 Construction on The Gibson began in 2014, and the project is scheduled for completion in September 2016.
 When finished, the structure will be approximately 260,000 square feet with an onsite fitness center, cabana-style pool and residential lounge.

-David Kelley, the 2PA project manager, used LP FlameBlock sheathing in the exterior of the walls as a code-compliant component of a UL349 wall assembly.
-Because it reduced the need for a layer of gypsum, 2PA was able to reduce labor hours and save on overall material costs.
+David Kelley, the 2PA project manager, used LP FlameBlock sheathing in the exterior of the walls as an approved component of a UL349 wall assembly.

 Read more about the benefits of building with LP FlameBlock Fire Rated OSB sheathing on our Case Studies page: http://lpcorp.com/products/panels/lp-flameblock-fire-rated-osb-sheathing/case-studies/

 In recent years, there have been reports of termite infestations in traditionally colder locations.
 If you are considering buying or building a home in an area where termites traditionally haven’t been a concern, it could be time to get ahead of their spread by considering building materials engineered to resist termite decay.Continue Reading

 While many builders resort to flexible timing and weather contingency clauses to successfully navigate wet weather construction, they are still often at the mercy of the materials they use.
 This is why, at LP Building Solutions, we’ve been long committed to engineering building materials that stand up specifically to moisture-related challenges.